udexon/PhosCloudless/YAHUDI_PSN_FSR2.md

   - Next step is to recruit project owners to use Phos.
 Reward with Earn Money as You Learn.

-:: cause & effect, list of causes, list of effects
+:: cause & effect, list of causes, list of effects; move finished sentences to front, unfinished at the back.

 __Lower Barriers__

 1 out of 1000 users may have an idea to improve a feature or function or just a colour or icon.
 Conventional FSR1 allow change of code, but to build and run, barriers too big, involve front end, back end, initializing variables.

-One word at a time.

 - Privacy etc. Control of own data … Can audit privacy of message because code is transparent to all

+__One word at a time__

 Other commercial benefits are derived from the above?
 Mechanism of transferring user editing code to commercial rewards.
 Liberating more user productivity by making programming and learning of programming simpler.